farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

 > For the math nerds out there, picture as it as a projection into another type space.
 Because of referential transparency, the map is bijectional.
 In the case of result types, it is bijectional between result-space and the sum of the success and error space.
 This allows us to operate on the result without worrying about it's success and failure states, then map back once.

-This lets us solve nasy repeated check for success.
+This lets us solve nasty repeated checks for success.
 Perhaps it is best learned through example.
 Let's look at the simple case of division.
 ```fsharp
 module Result =
   // If success, apply the function and return value, else forward the error